Jaguar XJ (X308): Sovereign

 The Sovereign represented the highest luxury specification for Jaguar models, sitting next to the XJR, which provides the ultimate performance.
 Sovereigns featured more elaborate/expensive wood veneer, commonly highly figured burr walnut; with window control/ashtray trim panels also done in wood veneer as opposed to plastic in other models.
 The leather is also of a higher quality and often features contrasting piping, with seats being of the traditional fluted style.
 The suspension setup was biased towards touring and the wheels were normally 16 or 17 inches to provide high-profile tyres for additional ride quality.
 CATS adaptive suspension was also offered as a rare option.
-Externally, a Sovereign can be distinguished by the complete use of highly polished steel/chrome work around windows and rear light clusters, as well as polished radiator grill and boot garnish.
+Externally, a Sovereign can be distinguished by the complete use of highly polished steel/chrome work around windows and rear light clusters, as well as polished radiator grille and boot garnish.
 The cars are simply badged as Sovereign with no mention of XJ.
 Jaguar also released a long wheelbase version of the Sovereign in 1998.
 The difference being that the car is around 5 inches longer, with the rear doors being noticeably longer than the front; there is also correspondingly taller rear roof profile to provide additional headroom.
 For the 2000 model, it received auto wipers, heated screen, CD changer, and 7×16 Lunar wheels.